-AECOM Infrastructure and Environment UK Ltd ('AECOM') has been commissioned by City of York Council to review and revise the Level 1 and Level 2 Strategic Flood Risk Assessments (SFRA) for its administrative area.
+AECOM has been commissioned to review and revise the Level 1 and Level 2 (where necessary) Strategic Flood Risk Assessments (SFRA) for its administrative area.
 This report comprises the updated Level 1 SFRA.

 1.2 Project Background

 The National Planning Policy Framework1 (NPPF) and associated Planning Practice Guidance for Flood Risk and Coastal Change (PPG)2 emphasise the active role Local Planning Authorities (LPAs) should take to ensure that flood risk is understood and managed effectively and sustainably throughout all stages of the planning process.
 The NPPF outlines that Local Plans should be supported by a Strategic Flood Risk Assessment (SFRA) and LPAs should use the findings to inform strategic land use planning.